floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 // Description of the experimental setup

+// Information extraction
+// - Version history (because strong culture of code ownership), but only from specific commits, because Link v5 refactor (@lourenco_silva_2023)
+//      Justify why this strategy is applicable, and mention the parameters (how many commits, authors, timespan, etc.)

 == Evaluation and results

 // Evaluation and results of the proposed solution in the context of the use case